Laren27/Price-Surge/README.md

 **Atomic analytics refresh** — All analytics computations are orchestrated as a single atomic PL/pgSQL block in `refresh_analytics.sql`, executed via `run_all.py`.
 Writes to `analytics_*_staging` tables first, then drops live tables and renames staging in a single transaction.
 If any step fails, the entire refresh rolls back.
 No partial states, no stale analytics tables mid-refresh.

 **Z-score normalization over Min-Max** — Initial implementation used Min-Max normalization.
-One restaurant acting as a hyper-aggressive outlier pulled the ceiling upward, compressing the remaining 80% of competitors into a narrow band near zero and masking genuine pricing signals.
+One restaurant acting as a hyper-aggressive outlier pulled the ceiling upward, compressing the rest of the competitive set into a narrow band near zero and masking genuine pricing signals.
 Refactored to centered Z-score normalization (Z × 15 + 50) with hard clamps at [0, 100] to preserve relative spread across the market regardless of outlier behavior.

-**PVS as dominant DPI anchor (50% weight)** — In a market where 73.7% of restaurants are completely static, standard normalization maps their shared zero variance to an artificial score of ~38.2 rather than absolute zero.
+**PVS as dominant DPI anchor (50% weight)** — In a market where a large share of restaurants are completely static, standard normalization maps their shared zero variance to an artificial non-zero score rather than absolute zero.
 Elevating Price Volatility Score (actual frequency of price change events) to dominant weight converts weather-based indexes into secondary tiebreakers and eliminates this noise floor artifact.

 **Scheduler design — 5 iterations** — The scheduler went through five design versions before reaching production stability: relative timer → fixed clock slots → minimum gap guard → operating window with intraday startup rules → network retry wrapper.
 Each iteration solved a specific real-world failure mode (clock drift, double-scraping, mid-day startup gaps, transient network drops).